 Hon.
 David Akeeagok: Thank you, Mr. Chairman.
-I think most of our programs or all haven't changed in terms of dollar-wise.
+I think most of our programs or all haven't changed in terms of dollarwise.
 In most cases have been sufficient.
 The way we do planning of our budgets is that we provide that number and whether that number stays the same, if there's an oversubscription of that, I seek assistance from my colleagues to move money around, and if it's within our budgets and our programs, we're able to do that.

-So from my perspective, the dollars that I'm asking for through this budget is sufficient.
+From my perspective, the dollars that I'm asking for through this budget is sufficient.
 Thank you, Mr. Chairman.
-Chairman: Thank you.
-Mr. Kaernerk.